-Legal and Ethical Issues in the School (CSE 422) acquaints the classroom teacher and Christian school administrator with the legal framework affecting policy and practice in public and private schools within the Canadian context.
-Some attention will be given to present and historical provisions affecting the nature of religious education as a whole in Canada.
-Emphasis will be placed on various legal issues, ministry produced documents, and court decisions affecting teachers and schools.
+Legal and Ethical Issues in the School (CSE 422) acquaints the classroom teacher and Christian school administrator with the legal framework affecting policy and practice in public and private schools in the Canadian context.
+Some attention is given to present and historical provisions affecting the nature of religious education in Canada.
+Emphasis is placed on various legal issues, ministry produced documents, and court decisions affecting teachers and schools.
 Consideration will also be given to professional ethical standards valued within public and private schools.

 Student Teaching Experience (CSE 425) provides the student with fourteen weeks observing and teaching in Christian school classrooms at two different grade levels.
-Students teach under the direction of a qualified cooperating teacher and the supervision of the Program Director.
+Students teach under the direction of a qualified cooperating teacher and a University supervisor.
 The Student Teaching Experience may not be completed until all Christian School Education requirements have been completed.